 More importantly, perhaps you can bolster locally owned businesses, so that the return on investment remains in your community.
 You can encourage new businesses, artists, non-profits, and civic uses to locate on the side streets.

-Beyond downtown, you probably have a few candidates for shopping center renovation in older malls, strip shopping centers, and such.
-We urge renovation when there's a market, but the venue is very out of style.
+You also may need to address shopping center renovation in older malls, strip shopping centers, and such.
+We urge such renovation when a healthy market exists, but the center itself is looking old and out of style.

 Education and economic development are natural partners.
 Business needs a workforce that is literate, not only in reading, but in math and technology.

 So if your school system needs improvement, that should be considered a crisis for a local development agency.
 If schools have a high dropout rate, demand better.

 More and more often, research shows percentage of college graduates living in a city as the best predictor of its economic performance.
 Keep those little ones and adolescents in school, and cultivate the potential link between higher education and economic development at every opportunity.
-Chances are, your residential college or university is a big contributor to your economic base.
+Chances are, your residential college or university itself is a big contributor to your economic base.

 Rural growth offers some unique challenges.
 Most businesses want to locate near good transportation, so if you were bypassed by the interstate system and are not near a good airport, you'll have a frustrating economic development situation.

 So it's doubly important for the rural, far-from-transportation crowd to foster creativity among its residents.
 Now the Internet offers much economic opportunity, but only to those with broadband.

-Consider broadband like electricity, and bring it to your community.
-Also bring every creative person, idea, speaker, festival, and reinvestment you can think of.
+Consider broadband like electricity, and explore every option to bring it to your community.
+Also bring in every creative person, idea, speaker, festival, and reinvestment you can think of.
 If you have any hook for tourism, history, scenery, or currently present economic base activity, exploit it by a sideways exploration into a related activity.

 Wind, solar, and geothermal energy could be possibilities, as could biofuels that are more efficient than corn.
 And by all means, get your farmers into planting broccoli and your retirees into growing basil.